SamuehFDEZ/SamuehFDEZ/README.md

 # About me

-- 🎓 Currently I'm studying DAW (web development).
+- 🎓 Higher technician in Web Development.
-- 💼 Work: Coming soon.
+- 💼 Work: Minsait, an Indra company.
 - 🌐  I love English, currently in B2 level, and I would be quite interested in learning more languages.
 - 📚 I like playing videogames and travelling.
 - 🔍 I consider myself as a dedicated, trustful, social and kind individual.